For University of Virginia athletics, a new chapter is closer to becoming reality.

-Highlights of the master plan include a new football operations center, a new Olympic sports building, additional practice fields, a new softball stadium, a renovated McCue Center and a promenade for pedestrians.
+Highlights of the master plan include a new football operations center, a new Olympic sports building, additional practice fields, a renovated McCue Center and a promenade for pedestrians.

 “I think sometimes people may overuse the word ‘transformational,’ but that really is what it would be for all 27 of our sports,” UVA Director of Athletics Carla Williams said afterward.

 “Every student-athlete, along with each program and each coach, would benefit from this master plan.
 That’s why it’s so important to think comprehensively about it like we are: to of course include a football operations center, but also consider student development, sports performance and where the student-athletes live every day – and that is in their locker rooms, in their meeting spaces and in their training spaces.”

 The plan also aims at improving pedestrian and vehicular connectivity between Central Grounds and North Grounds.